-We are a friendly and progressive set.
-Our members work together well and provide a supportive and encouraging work environment.
-Our staff team works with members to make their life and their practice work effectively together.
+We are a diverse, friendly and progressive set.
+We provide a supportive and flexible work environment.
+We do not believe that one size fits all, but instead work with our members to create and develop a career which suits them.
+Our forward-thinking, truly flexible working policy can be found here.
 We believe that we offer a great working environment and some of the best work life balance available at the Bar.

-Our barristers are ambitious and hard-working, and work closely with our staff team to develop their careers in a way which suits them - whether that is through building a common law practice; or specialising in one of our practice areas; or developing a niche practice in a related area of law.
+Our barristers are ambitious and hard-working, and work closely with our staff team to build the practice that they want - whether that is a common law or mixed practice; or specialising in one of our practice areas; or developing a niche practice in a related area of law.
 Through regular practice meetings, we agree career plans and our staff support members with marketing and profile raising.

-We are flexible and keen to support members with their lives outside the Bar – for example in academia, the judiciary or family life.
+We are keen to support members with their lives outside the Bar – for example in academia, the judiciary or family life.
+We offer great flexibility within tenancy and are happy to discuss a personalised tenancy arrangement which suits your particular needs.
 We have enviable financial stability, and have successfully managed the financial challenges caused by the Coronavirus pandemic.

 If you would like to have a confidential discussion prior to applying, you are welcome to contact our Chambers Director by telephone or email.

 We are happy to consider all requests for flexibility either in the application process itself or during tenancy.
 We will do everything we can to accommodate requests for flexibility in the application process.
 Currently we are conducting interviews by Zoom, but can meet face to face if preferred.
 For flexibility within tenancy, please refer to our flexible working policy.
 We are happy to consider any request for flexibility which suits your circumstances.

 Please either contact our Chambers Director or include information in your application.
 All applications are treated in the strictest confidence.

 How to apply

 If you wish to apply, please send us: